Ships hit by U-boats

 History Completed in November 1912 as River Orontes for America-Levant Line Ltd (S. & J. Thompson), London.
 1931 sold to Greece and renamed Nicolas Angelos

-At 21.25 hours on 1 Feb, 1941, the Nicolas Angelos was hit near the bridge by one torpedo from U-48 after being missed by a first torpedo at 20.58 hours.
-After the crew abandoned ship, the U-boat fired from 21.50 to 22.15 hours 28 shells into the vessel, which caught fire and sank by the bow at 23.04 hours.
-Schultze observed that the survivors set sail in their lifeboat, but they were never found.
+At 21.25 hours on 1 Feb 1941 the unescorted Nicolas Angelos, a straggler from convoy OB-279, was hit near the bridge by one torpedo from U-48 about 130 miles northwest of Rockall after being missed by a first torpedo at 20.58 hours.
+The U-boat waited for the crew to abandon ship and then fired 28 rounds from the deck gun from 21.50 to 22.15 hours.
+The ship caught fire and sank by the bow at 23.04 hours.
+Schultze observed how the survivors set sail in their lifeboat, but they were never found.

 If you can help us with any additional information on this vessel then please contact us.